TheFastest599/git-for-beginers-my-project/readme.txt

-Hello how are you
-I am Anirban Saha
-of Bengal College of Engineering and Technology
+Hello I am Anirban Saha of Bengal College of engineering and Technology
-I like studying computer Science
-Nice too meet you

-Author : Anirban Saha

-Last name : Saha
-Middle name : 599

-Twitter : @TheFastest599
+Welcome to Git for beginers